Klavionik/pytest-clean-database/README.md

 [request another one](https://docs.pytest.org/en/stable/how-to/fixtures.html#fixtures-can-request-other-fixtures),
 forming a dependency graph.

-When you expose your DSNs via `clean_db_urls` fixture, pytest-clean-db's setup fixture requests this fixture.
+When you expose your DSNs via `clean_db_urls` fixture, pytest-clean-database's setup fixture requests this fixture.
 This way you get to decide when the setup happens.
 And this is why you must ensure that your `clean_db_urls` fixture requests the fixture that sets up your test database.
 If you set up your test database in some way other than